S4 method for class 'sf'

 boot

-(optional) Number of bootstraps to perform.
+(optional) number of bootstraps to perform.

 seed

-(optional) The random seed.
+(optional) random seed.

 base